jankampherbeek/EnigmaSuite/Enigma/Typora/programmers-manual/Programmers-Manual.md

 These efforts would be in time and financial: supporting Apple hardware is not easy without buying it.

 #### Using separated projects
-The code of Enigma consists of 6 seperate projects:
+The code of Enigma comprises 6 seperate projects:
 * **Frontend.Ui** : everything for the user interface.
 * **Api** : API's that are used to access the backend.
 * **Core** : code for the backend.